l4u/dactyl-manuform-mini-keyboard/README.md

 - Move screw posts 3mm upwards so that the bottom plate can be inserted into the case.
 - Add smoothing.

-## Getting the case files and bottom plate
+## Getting the case and bottom plate

 ### Option 1: Generate OpenSCAD and STL models